GBLille/MassiveFold/README.md

 ```bash
 conda activate massivefold-1.8.0
 ```
-To launch a PPI discovery round between a set of proteic (or DNA or RNA) receptors and a set of proteic (or DNA or RNA) ligands, run:
+To launch a PPI discovery round between a set of protein (or DNA or RNA) receptors and a set of protein (or DNA or RNA) ligands, run:

 ```bash
 massivefold ppi --receptors <receptor_list> --ligands <ligand_list> -f <AlphaFold3_params.json>